Compare Personal Loans

 There are also other fees and charges, which can quickly add up:

 • Brokerage fees – be very careful of these.
 Some loan websites belong to brokerages, not loan providers.
-For recommending your business to a loan provider, the brokerage will exact a fee, which can be up to $1000.
+For recommending your business to a loan provider, the brokerage will exact a fee.

-• Tracking device charge: some car loan companies charge to fix a tracking device to your new car, to ensure vehicle recovery should you default on payments!
+• Tracking device charge: some car loan companies charge to fix a tracking device to your car, to ensure vehicle recovery should you default on payments.

 Personal loan glossary of terms